Tales from the Hood: "Rogue Cop Revelation"

 One year later, Smith has left the police force and is now a guilt-consumed drunk.
 On a walk in his neighborhood, he sees a mural of Moorehouse.
 Smith then has a vision of a crucified Moorehouse haunting him with the words "Bring them to me!"
-In response, Smith convinces the three criminal police officers to meet him at Moorehouse's grave on the anniversary of the murder.
+In response, Smith convinces the three police officers to meet him at Moorehouse's grave on the anniversary of the murder.
 Once there, Smith denounces the officers for killing Moorehouse and destroying his reputation.
-The officers begin to insult Moorehouse, with Strom urinating on Moorehouse's grave and then ordering Billy to do the same thing.
-As Newton and Strom prepare to kill Smith, a zombified Moorehouse bursts from the grave to drag Billy beneath the ground by his genitals.
-Moorehouse's coffin bursts from the ground, opening to reveal Billy's mutilated corpse, with Moorehouse standing above the grave, clutching Billy's still-beating heart.
+The officers begin to insult Moorehouse, with Richmond urinating on Moorehouse's grave and then ordering Crumfield to do the same thing.
+As Hauser and Richmond prepare to kill Smith, a zombified Moorehouse bursts from the grave to drag Crumfield beneath the ground by his genitals.
+Moorehouse's coffin bursts from the ground, opening to reveal Crumfield's mutilated corpse, with Moorehouse's zombie standing above the grave, clutching Crumfield's still-beating heart.

-Strom and Newton open fire on Moorehouse, but the bullets have no effect, prompting them to flee in horror.
+Richmond and Hauser open fire on Moorehouse, but the bullets have no effect, prompting them to flee in horror.
 A lengthy chase ensues, with the two cops fleeing by patrol car.
-As Newton is driving the vehicle, Moorehouse jumps on top of the vehicle and decapitates Strom with his bare hands.
-Terrified, Newton exits his vehicle and shoots its gas tank, though the ensuing explosion doesn't rid him of Moorehouse.
-Moorehouse then chases Newton into an alley, where he telekinetically throws used hypodermic needles into the cop's body, pinning him to Moorehouse's wall mural.
-After Newton is killed, his body melts into the mural, becoming a painting of himself crucified.
+As Hauser is driving the vehicle, Moorehouse jumps on top of the vehicle and decapitates Richmond with his bare hands.
+Terrified, Hauser exits his vehicle and shoots its gas tank, though the ensuing explosion doesn't rid him of Moorehouse.
+Moorehouse then chases Hauser into an alley, where he telekinetically throws used hypodermic needles into the cop's body, pinning him to Moorehouse's wall mural.
+Hauser's body melts into the mural, becoming a painting of himself crucified.

 His vengeance nearly complete, Moorehouse accosts Smith, asking him why he did not help him when he was being beaten.
 The story ends with Smith in a mental hospital.
-Two orderlies outside his cell mention that he killed the officers and that he used to be an officer himself.
+Two orderlies outside his cell mention that he killed the officers and that he used to be a police officer himself.
 Moorehouse is never mentioned.

+"Welcome to My Mortuary" (wraparound #1)

 Stack, Ball, and Bulldog think Mr. Simms is crazy after hearing the story.
 After looking into another casket, the contents of which are not seen, Mr. Simms tells them a story about a boy named Walter.